webspatial/webspatial-sdk/npmLib/docs/classes/SpatialModelUIComponent.md

 > **setResolution**(`x`, `y`): `Promise`\<`void`\>

-Sets the resolution of the component to be displayed (behaves the same as inline iframe)
+Sets the resolution of the component to be displayed (behaves the same as inline window)

 #### Parameters